-Export to XML
+Export to XMI

-You use the 'Export Package to XML' dialog to export a Package from your model to a file in one of several XMI (XML-based) formats.
-The dialog, by default, allows exporting to either XMI 1.1, XMI 2.1, or Enterprise Architect's Native XML format.
-The exported XML file contains all the information required for completely round-tripping the Package within Enterprise Architect; that is, performing Enterprise Architect-to-Enterprise Architect transfers.
+You use the 'Export Package to Native/XMI File' dialog to export a Package from your model to a file in one of several XMI (XML-based) or Native formats.
+The dialog, by default, allows exporting to XMI 1.1, XMI 2.1, Enterprise Architect's Native XML or Native XEA format.
+The exported file contains all the information required for completely round-tripping the Package within Enterprise Architect; that is, performing Enterprise Architect-to-Enterprise Architect transfers.